nadirsharekh/CouponSystem_Part1/README.md

 ^^^   Developed By : Nadir Sharek  &   Salim Masri   &   Zeinab Garbou   ^^^

 1- Download MySQL then import it to your local Workbench MySQL<br>
-2- Import the project to Eclipse then run the Program
+2- Import the project to Eclipse
+3- Add the external jars
+4- Run the Program

 ^^^   Good  Luck    ^^^